tim-elmer/VoIPainter/README.md

 - The phone must be owned by the executing user in CUCM.
 - Personalization must be enabled on the phone in CUCM.
+- The phone must have web access enabled in CUCM (the commands are sent to it via HTTP).
 - The executing user must have *at least* local administrative privileges; VoIPainter will open a socket on TCP port 80, which requires administrative rights.

 ## Use